ros2/ros2_documentation/source/ROS-Framework/interfaces/services/Working-with-services/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

   /turtlesim/set_parameters
   /turtlesim/set_parameters_atomically

-You will see that both nodes have the same six services with ``parameters`` in their names.
+Both Turtlesim nodes have the same six services with ``parameters`` in their names.
-Nearly every node in ROS has these infrastructure services that parameters are built off of.
+Nearly every node in ROS has these infrastructure services on which parameters are based.
 Parameters are covered in :doc:`Learning about parameters <../../../../parameters/Working-with-parameters/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters>`.
 In this tutorial, the parameter services will not be discussed in detail.